-Throughout the Bible, we see people of great faith and little faith.
-Yet, God blessed both.
+Throughout the Bible, we see people of great and little faith.
+God blessed both.
 Consider Abraham.
 He stepped into a journey that was unknown to him by choosing to exercise his faith and trust God’s plan of greater inheritance.
-Even Gideon, the slightest member of his clan, took courage, exercised his faith, trusted God and proclaimed victory over his enemies.
+Even Gideon, the slightest member of his clan, exercised faith, trusted God and proclaimed victory over his enemies.

-Hebrews 11:1 says “Faith is the substance of things hoped for, the evidence of things not seen.”
-And Romans 1:5 tells us that “obedience comes from faith.”
+Hebrews 11:1 says, “Faith is the substance of things hoped for, the evidence of things not seen.”
+Romans 1:5 tells us that “obedience comes from faith.”
 Without faith, it is impossible to please God (Heb.
 11:6).

-Fortunately, God, through His sufficient grace and tender mercy, helps us build faith, the purpose being to serve Him and others.
+God, through His sufficient grace and tender mercy, helps us receive His faith for Kingdom purposes.

-I have a friend who exercised her faith to be healed from cancer as well as painful neck injuries that she suffered in an auto wreck.
-God completely healed her from each affliction through a process that involved prayer and believing.
-What the enemy meant for destruction, God turned around for good.
+I have a friend who exercised her faith to be healed from cancer as well as painful neck injuries she suffered in an auto wreck.
+God completely healed her from each affliction through a grace process that involved prayer and believing.
+What the enemy meant for destruction, God turned for good.
 He gave her a new career, after loosing her former one due to these afflictions.
-And now she reaches out to others through intercessory prayer, sharing her testimonies in a book and writing inspirational songs that have climbed the charts.
+She now reaches out to others through intercessory prayer, sharing her testimonies and writing inspirational songs.

-It is faith that enables us to receive the higher ways of God when we do not understand where He is leading us, especially when circumstances get tough.
-When faith prevails over fear persistently, we become victorious.
+It is faith that enables us to receive the gracious ways of God when we do not understand where He is leading us, especially when circumstances get tough.
+When faith prevails over fear persistently, by grace, we become victorious.

-Fear, on the other hand, is the opposite of faith.
-Irrational fear can paralyzes us or cause us to run in the opposite direction from where God wants us to go.
+Fear can hinder faith.
+Irrational fear can paralyzes us or cause us to run in the opposite direction from where God desires we go.
 Obedience to the bondage of fear is idolatry and rebellion in the face of God.
-Fear limits us under a ceiling.
-Faith facilitates promotion, turning our ceiling into our floor.
+Fear limits us and limits God.
+Faith facilitates increase, turning our ceiling into our floor.

 What faith journey does God have you on?
 Are you allowing Him to build your faith to accomplish greater things?
-In which areas of your life do you need more faith?
-May God fulfill every good purpose and every act prompted by your faith (2 Thes.
+In which areas of your life do you need to exercise more faith?
+Faithful, gracious God will fulfill His every promise and purpose through the faith you receive from Him (2 Thes.
 1:11).